12 of America’s Prettiest Winter Towns

 John McLaird /Shutterstock

 This quaint and historic town offers a range of outdoor adventures, breathtaking views, and rich artistic and cultural experiences along with river gorges and high limestone bluffs that create a sensational scene among the powdery snow.
 Stay at Cedar Valley Resort, a gorgeous 11-cabin resort tucked within 30 acres of secluded valley on the Root River Trail.
 While in town, grab and brew and listen to some live tunes at High Court Pub, and enjoy fine dining in a casual setting at Old Village Hall Restaurant & Pub.
+Here are some small American towns that become even cozier when it snows.

 Old Wethersfield, Connecticut